 Learn more about plantar fasciitis treatments:

-Verruca are a viral infection caused by the human papilloma virus (HPV) and appear as plantar warts – small, rough lumps typically on the soles of the feet.
+Verruca is a viral infection caused by the human papilloma virus (HPV) and appears as plantar warts – small, rough lumps typically on the soles of the feet.
 If left untreated, most will eventually disappear of their own accord.
 Try boosting your immune system by eating a healthy diet and getting enough exercise; it might be enough for your body to get rid of the virus without medication.

-Verrucas are technically contagious, so avoid sharing towels, shoes or socks, and wear flip-flops and a waterproof plaster if you go swimming.
+Verrucas are technically contagious, so avoid sharing towels, shoes, or socks, and wear flip-flops and a waterproof plaster if you go swimming.
 Try not to scratch it, since open sores can become infected, meaning it will take much longer for them to heal.

 Our feet are an important part of our bodies, they support us on a day-to-day basis so taking care of them is also important.
 Using the methods mentioned above can help to keep them healthy.
 Various approaches such as keeping your feet clean and dry, your toenails properly cut, and wearing heel supports can help prevent and ease the symptoms of these common foot problems.